 The building functions as a natural solar collector in winter and is naturally cooling in the summer through its location and orientation.
 The largest face of the house is facing south, with large openings and tents that let the winter sun inside but keep the summer sun out.
 The north part of the building is below ground, using the constant temperature of the soil to keep it warm in winter and cool in the summer, and protecting it from the cold north winds.
 The openings and orientation of the building allow for a cool drought through the house cooling it in the summer.
 The large trees at the NE and SW side keep the building shaded, and cool the incoming draught.
 The lush vegetation around the house creates a pleasant micro-climate.

 For the few days without any wind the rooms are equipped with ceiling fans.
-Only one room has AC.
+AC is installed for the very

 Water is heated with solar energy.